90shree/desktop-pet-kirby/README.md

 (The art is not mine.)

 # How was it made?
 The program is essentially a series of gif-animations ontop of a fitted transparent window, made with the help of the Python module "tkinter" to manipulate GUI aspects of the window.
-Object Oriented Programming was used to define the window as its own class in order to define its own environment and actions.

 The program picks a random action to preform every few seconds, while displaying an idle animation in between.

-Gravity/Drop physics was implemented through declaring variables for velocity, acceleration and gravity.. then adding the gravity variable to the y-velocity in a loop (to simulate gravity's constant downwards force on the window) when the window is falling after being dragged.

 # How to run
 Simply open the contents within the "executable" folder, and run the "Kirby.exe" executable.

+Temporarily turn off virus detection while downloading and extracting the file if it is being flagged as a virus.

-***Right click Kirby and select "Close Kirby" to close the program!*
+***Right click Kirby and select "Close Kirby" to close the program*

 # If, for any reason, this is not possible: